pallet/zi-cljs/README.md

 ## browser

-Start a repl running on a browser.
+Start a repl for running on a browser.
+The goal writes a `browser.html` file in the target directory, and this should be loaded in the browser to connect to the repl server started by this goal.

 <table>
   <tr>